gbmcarlos/bunq-test/README.md

 #### Login page

 In this page the user will have a text box to input the username and a submit button.
-The username can be an string of alphanumeric (no spaces).
+The username can be an alphanumeric string.

 * When the submit is clicked, the user will be redirected to the dashboard page.
 * If a user with that username does not exists, it will be created.

 #### Dashboard page

-In this page the user will be shown a list of users we has had messages with (existing chats), and a text box and a button too start new chat.
+In this page the user will be shown a list of users he has had messages with (existing chats), and a text box and a button to start a new chat.

 * When one of the existing chats is clicked, the user will be redirected to the chat page with that other user.
 * When the new chat button is clicked, if the textbox contains a valid username, the user will be redirected to a blank chat page.

 #### Chat page

-In this page the user will see the username of the other, and all the messages sent and received in that chat, with the time they were sent and received; and a text area and a button to send a new message.
+In this page the user will see the username of the other user, and all the messages sent and received in that chat, with the time they were sent and received; and a text area and a button to send a new message.

 * When the new message button is clicked, the new message will be sent and it will appear in the list of messages.